wwidea/action_authorization/README.md

 end
 ```

-Create an authorization policy for a controller.
+Create an authorization policy for a resource.

 ``` ruby
 class DocumentPolicy